Darrekt/ctf-reference/furniture/README.md

 ## Hidden Market Token
+Investigate the website’s cookies and find a way to get access to the hidden content on the site using an account you have created on the website yourself.
+You will find a token displayed on the main page of the hidden site, submit this token.
+(Hint: remember that if a hash is not “salted” it can be vulnerable to an offline dictionary attack.)

 ### Methodology
 Using burp and attempting to sign in, we see that the sign in is done with a simple POST request, sending the credentials in cleartext.
 There is also a PHP session ID as a cookie.